rsghosh/rsghosh.github.io/_projects/01-trad-rack.md

 {% include elements/video-figure.html id="hxGiJGAnO-A" provider="youtube" caption="Standalone Demo"%}

+The brackets on the bottom of Trad Rack are used to attach it to a printer.
+I mounted Trad Rack to the side of my [K3 printer](/projects/02-k3) as shown below, with the bowden tube feeding into the chamber from the back:

+{% include elements/figure-modal.html image="/assets/images/trad_rack/trad_rack_on_k3.png" caption="Trad Rack Mounted to my K3 Printer" %}

 ## Further Progress

 I wrote a module for the
 [Klipper 3D printer firmware](https://www.klipper3d.org/) in Python to control Trad Rack.
 Then I went back and forth between doing multicolor test prints with Trad Rack, making changes in CAD, and reprinting parts to fix issues I encountered.
-For example, the image below shows several iterations of Trad Rack's middle carriage, which houses a filament sensor and connects to a belt for moving the selector between filaments:
+For example, the image below shows a few iterations of Trad Rack's middle carriage, which houses a filament sensor and connects to a belt for moving the selector between filaments:

 {% include elements/figure-modal.html image="/assets/images/trad_rack/middle_carriage_iterations.jpg" caption="Middle Carriage Iterations" %}

 Once most of the issues were resolved, I recorded Trad Rack printing a few 3-color lizards as a demonstration.
-We started a closed beta to get more testing on Trad Rack and make further improvements before a public release.
-The closed beta is ongoing and currently has about 500 testers.
+We started a closed beta to get more testing on Trad Rack and to make further improvements before a public release.
+The closed beta is ongoing and currently has about 500 beta testers.

-The video below shows Trad Rack and my [K3 printer](/projects/02-k3) completing a filament change, as well as a timelapse of the lizard print:
+The video below shows Trad Rack and my [K3 printer](/projects/02-k3) completing a filament change from silver to orange, as well as a timelapse of the lizard print.
+In the top view of the printer, you can see trad rack's selector moving up or down the screen whenever a filament change occurs:

 {% include elements/video-figure.html id="wKoVyXH0DT4" provider="youtube" caption="Toolchange and Print Timelapse"%}